usbarmory/armory-drive/README.md

 Binary releases are [available](https://github.com/usbarmory/armory-drive/releases) for the Armory Drive firmware.

-The binary release includes the `armory-drive-installer` tool (for Linux, Windows and macOS) to guide through initial installation of such releases and Secure Boot activation.
+The binary release includes the `armory-drive-install` tool (for Linux, Windows and macOS) to guide through initial installation of such releases and Secure Boot activation.

 > :warning: :lock: loading signed releases triggers secure boot activation which
 > is an *irreversible operation* to be performed **at your own risk**, carefully